The Camino Portugués: the Last 100 Km of the Camino de Santiago.

 - Guided private tour of the cathedral of Santiago de Compostela

-The Camino Portugués is very well marked and follows country lanes, forest trails, paths between villages and some secondary roads.
+The trail is very well marked and follows country lanes, forest trails, paths between villages and some secondary roads.
 While it is certainly not a mountainous region, Galicia is never flat!
 The distances we plan for you are the typical etapas or stages of the Camino Portugués.

-At the end of The Last 100km all walkers are presented with a Compostela issued by the Archdiocese of Santiago de Compostela and the Pilgrim’s Office.
-This is true about all of the walks that complete at least the last 100 km of any Camino de Santiago.
+At the end of The Last 100km, Camino Portugués, all walkers are presented with a Compostela.
+This is your certificate of completion and is issued by the Archdiocese of Santiago de Compostela and the Pilgrim’s Office.
+This is true about all of the walks that complete the last 100km of any Camino de Santiago.

 The The Camino Portugués is walked during an 8 day period.
 We have divided the journey into days of similar length, and deliberately try to leave the last day a bit shorter than the others so that we arrive in Santiago de Compostela with energy enough to walk about town.